grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

 Available in [Grafana Enterprise](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/introduction/grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud/).
 {{< /admonition >}}

-By using group synchronization, you can link your Okta groups to teams and role-based access control roles within Grafana.
+By using group synchronization, you can link your Okta groups to teams and roles within Grafana.
 This allows automatically assigning users to the appropriate teams or granting them the mapped roles.
 Teams and roles get synchronized when the user logs in.

 Okta groups can be referenced by group names, like `Admins` or `Editors`.